danimaaz/NBA-Injury-Analysis-2013-2019/README.md

 **•** Dropping all columns with unnecessary information

 Once I was done the above steps for the 1992-2013 data, I was ready to create a new ' Player Injury History' dataframe that would be used in the final analysis.
-The player injury history would specify which how many times the player has injured each body part as well as the cumulative number of days a player was out due to an injury on said body part.
+The player injury history would specify which how many times the player has injured each body part (their 'injury count') as well as the cumulative number of days a player was out due to an injury on said body part (their cumulative injury durations).

 Once I was finished compiling the player injury history data, I was ready to merge it with the cleaned 2013-2019 injury data.
 The player injury history dataset was continuously updated to consider the new injuries players incurred as well as the new players that entered the league after 2013.